AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025470480

 Funding

 Alejandro González-Santos was supported by a predoctoral research grant from the Xunta de Galicia (Consellería de Cultura, Educación, Formación Profesional e Universidades).
 This grant was co-funded by the European Union (FSE+ Galicia 2021-2027).
-Daniel Nieto thanks the European Research Council Consolidator Grant (101125172 HOT-BIOPRINTING- HE-ERC-2023COG).
-Daniel Nieto is supported by the Oportunius Programme (Xunta de Galicia) since 2024.
+Daniel Nieto was funded by the European Research Council Consolidator Grant (101125172 HOT-BIOPRINTING- HE-ERC-2023COG) and was supported by the Oportunius Programme (Xunta de Galicia) since 2024.

 Conflict of interest